arjunmakesthings/itp-blog/content/people/jaye.md

-part of itp-'27; studied at chinese academy of art; was a gymnast earlier. can draw.
+part of itp-'27; studied at china academy of art; was a gymnast earlier. can draw.